mravselj/envfile/README.md

 - Read Github secrets and export **all** of them as environment variables and write them to a file
 - Optionally including, excluding and manipulating variables as needed before importing
-- Additionally enable option to remove secrets prefix before exporting to env and .env
+- Additionally enable option to remove secrets prefix before exporting to env and .env.
+Useful for DEVELOPMENT_*, STAGING_*, PRODUCTION_* prefixes

 <table>
 <tr>